dustinpfister/blog_posts/_posts/js-javascript-constructor.md

 ## 3 - Making a javaScript constructor (before es2015)

-The traditional way of making a javaScript
+The built in constructors come in handy often, but some times it is necessary to create my own constructors.
+The traditional way of making a javaScript constructor is to create what is often called a constructor function, followed by a prototype object.

 ```js
 var Foo = function (foo, bar) {